 When you finally arrive in your new home, there's that initial excitement and relief that the hardest part of the move is over; however, such enthusiasm usually evaporates once you've had time to take in your new surroundings...new surroundings that are full of boxes - endless boxes!

-I should know - we're still living with boxes after our last move.
-But today, I finally took the time to unpack and organize our bedroom closet.
-Now, I had to run out to our local home and garden shop to... purchase closet organizers, additional racks and storage bins, so it took me a while to install it all and put everything in its proper place.
+We should know - we're still living with boxes after our last move.
+But today, we finally took the time to unpack and organize our bedroom closet.
+Now, we had to run out to our local home and garden shop... to purchase closet organizers, additional racks and storage bins, so it took me a while to install it all and put everything in its proper place.

-I do feel better.
+We do feel better.
 And you will, too..
-I promise!
+We promise!

 06 of 11

 Moving to a new city, town, state/province or country means setting up utilities in another area where your current suppliers may not provide service.
 If this is the case, disconnecting and reconnecting utilities can take a bit of time and juggling to ensure that your lights, heat and other services are functioning.